 Get protected ASAP

-Data breaches happen all the time!
-It’s only a matter of time before your personal information is exposed – if it hasn’t been already.
-I highly recommend protecting your identity with Zander today.
+The bigger concern is identity theft.
+Data breaches happen all the time, so it’s only a matter of time before your personal information is exposed – if it hasn’t been already.
+Don’t lose sleep over whether or not you should pay for a home title lock.
+The more important concern is identity theft.
+I highly recommend getting identity theft protection ASAP.